nuls-io/nuls-hackathon/README-Welcome.md

 ```
 The accounts 'tNULSeBaMnrs6JKrCy6TQdzYJZkMZJDng7QAsD' and 'tNULSeBaMrbMRiFAUeeAt6swb4xVBNyi81YL24' are now available.

+Once the 8 java modules are running, you can use the app by directly opening this file in your browser:

+ ****<blockparty-app-directory>/NULS-WALLET/Modules/Nuls/nuls-blockparty/1.0.0/nuls-blockparty.html****

+Remember, only the Kathy and Bella accounts are functioning if you set them up as above.
+Only the Kathy account will have a balance.
+You need to use the cli 'cmd' to transfer funds to the other 'people' if you wish to use them.

 If you wish to enable the rest of the accounts to match the web page, here are the entries:

 <sub><sup>